 The cyclic voltammograms of our battery are characterized by two peaks typical to the two-phase system, as Figures 1-3 indicate.
 One peak corresponds to discharge, the other - to charge.
 They are accounted for by the formation of double layer at the solid phase-solution interface and avalanche-like increase in the number of charge carriers.
 From the viewpoint of mathematical simulation they can be explained by the fact that when we move on a plateau the difference between the open-circuit potential of the battery and the applied potential, as well as the current across the surface of the particle, increases rapidly, which corresponds to the peak.
-At the same time, when we aren't on a plateau anymore and the open-circuit potential begins to decrease, the aforementioned difference diminishes, which corresponds to the drop in absolute value of the current.
-The fact that these two peaks aren't identical testifies to that the charge /discharge processes are not completely reversible.
+At the same time, when we aren't on a plateau anymore Table II.
+System of model equations and boundary conditions.